 Any questions concerning financial aid packages should be addressed to an undergraduate financial aid officer in the Office of Financial Aid at (202) 885-6500.

 Yes.
-This is something you should wait until October/November to discuss with your degree program advisor.
+This is something you should wait until October/November to discuss with your spring semester academic advisor.

 The Mentorship professors are American University faculty with appointments to the School of Professional and Extended Studies.
 Professors teaching Intercultural Understanding may also teach for AU's School of International Service.
 Professors teaching Introduction to College Inquiry and Politics in the US may also teach for AU’s School of Public Affairs or other academic units.
 In addition, College Writing, mathematics, and statistics professors hold appointments in the College of Arts & Sciences.